Dwolla/dwolla-v2-ruby/README.md

 ![Build Status](https://travis-ci.org/Dwolla/dwolla-v2-ruby.svg)

-This repository contains the source code for Dwolla's Ruby-based SDK, which allows developers to interact with Dwolla's server-side API via a Ruby API.
+This repository contains the source code for Dwolla's Ruby-based SDK, which allows developers to interact with Dwolla's server-side API via a Ruby API, with automatic OAuth token management included.
 Any action that can be performed via an HTTP request can be made using this SDK when executed within a server-side environment.

-### Table of Contents
+## Table of Contents

 - [Getting Started](#getting-started)
   - [Installation](#installation)